HibaKob/SyntheticMicroBundle/Example/README.md

 ```

 ### Running the code (Output)
 Once the input data structuring described above is followed, generating synthetic data should be straightforward.
-Specifically, the following folders and files are outputted:
+Specifically, the following folders and files are outputted with the structure detailed below:

-The output of the code as shown in this folder should be as follows:

 \*this text is surrounded by literal asterisks\*
 ```bash